panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 This stage will be the last stage that tries to address the problems  related to template generation for simple and complex QA.

 - Current complex QA model doesn’t understand when to add a new variable in the query, need to devise a method to make it more aware.
 Discuss and fInd a way to handle these points in the model.
 (Some of my ideas were mentioned in the previous section ) [<span style="color:red"> Not Done </span>]
+    - This aspect tried to address an issue which could not be accomodated in the current timeline.
+    - The overall direction of the project is analysisng the compositionality of the code.
+    - Thus it was dropped and can be considered as future aspect of the project.
 - Discuss the results and devise plans for the future steps.

 ## Evaluation 2: July 22 - 26, 2019